Sewer Camera 10DX1 Solves Hidden Blockage | Wheeled Drain Camera Test

 10DX1 Highlights (Quick Walkthrough)

-- Integrated camera system — camera, Auto-Reel Storage System, and monitor in one all-in-one package.
+- Integrated camera system — camera, Auto-Reel Storage System, and monitor in one package.

 - Rugged reel with locking strap and telescopic pull handle.